siamakn/temp-nomad-onboarding-workshop/docs/index.md

 ## Current Materials

-At the moment, just empty ad test documents are added for the test purposes
+At the moment, just empty and test documents are added for the test purposes

 ### Test_doc1